syncfusion-content/blazor-docs/blazor/diagram/page-settings.md

 ---
 layout: post
 title: Page Settings in Blazor Diagram Component | Syncfusion
-description: Learn about Page Settings in Blazor Diagram component of Syncfusion, and more details.
+description: Learn here all about Page Settings in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug
 ---

-# Page Settings
+# Page Settings in Blazor Diagram Component

 Page settings enable to customize the appearance, width, and height of the diagram page.